-The standard Optimizely CMS installation consists of one CMS site, one web server, one IIS instance, one file store, and one database.
+The standard CMS installation consists of one CMS site, one web server, one IIS instance, one file store, and one database.
 This is the simplest and most common scenario.

 You can choose a database on an existing SQL database instance, or the installation creates a new database for you with a file store folder structure on the web server.

 A multi-site single server is multi-tenant; a single running instance of CMS that hosts multiple websites.
 By default, the websites share the same database and the same file store.
 You must configure the site IIS to respond to multiple host names to run your websites on the same IIS application.

 If you configure the IIS application to respond to any host name, you can launch new sites from the CMS admin view > Config > Manage Websites without any additional configuration needed.
 You need only a start page and a URL for the new site, which are stored in the database.
 New sites are automatically provisioned.